gidzinskikcl/keats-search/keats-search-api/README.md

 # 📘 Keats Search API

-A FastAPI-powered service for querying, indexing, and retrieving metadata from educational content (lecture slides and transcripts), powered by a Lucene BM25 search engine.
+A FastAPI-based service for querying, indexing, and retrieving educational content (lecture slides and videos) using a Lucene BM25 search engine.

 ---